Lucid-Dermatology/Lucid-Dermatology.github.io/fragrance.md

 * [Hydroxycitronellal](https://luciddermatology.com/synonyms/Hydroxycitronellal)
 * [Isoeugenol](https://luciddermatology.com/synonyms/Isoeugenol)

-So, our algorithm checks 65 chemical names when user selected **Fragrance Mix**.
-Algorithm marks product as "unsafe" in case of any of chemicals (or synonyms) were found.
+So, our algorithm checks 65 chemical names when the user selected **Fragrance Mix**.
+Algorithms mark products as “unsafe” in case any of chemicals (or synonyms) were found.